katsu-oh/html.js/README.md

  - The functions with no arguments do not require parentheses.
  - The functions with string arguments can also be used as tagged templates.

-It is recommended to use dual indentation, one for JavaScript and the other for HTML.
-Dual indentation makes HTML blocks findable, if/for statements available, and levels of nesting fewer, so that you can write more readable code (cf. Example 2).
+It is recommended to use dual indentation, one for JavaScript and the other for HTML (cf. Example 2).
+Each language should have its own indentation.
+Dual indentation makes HTML blocks findable, if/for statements available, and levels of nesting fewer, so that you can write more readable code.

 See [Wiki](https://github.com/katsu-oh/html.js/wiki) for details.
 A converter is [here](https://katsu-oh.github.io/html.js/convert.html?var=h).

 ## Usage
-1. Write a 'script' element, the 'type' attribute of which is 'module'.
+1. Write a 'script' element the 'type' attribute of which is 'module'.
 1. Import html.js from a CDN.
 1. Write HTML with html.js (cf. Example 1-4).